quicwg/base-drafts/draft-ietf-quic-tls.md

 send 0-RTT packets after sending a 1-RTT packet ({{using-early-data}}).

-Therefore, a client SHOULD discard 0-RTT keys as soon as it installs 1-RTT keys, since they have no use after that moment.
+Therefore, a client SHOULD discard 0-RTT keys as soon as it installs 1-RTT keys as they have no use after that moment.

 Additionally, a server MAY discard 0-RTT keys as soon as it receives a 1-RTT packet.
 However, due to packet reordering, a 0-RTT packet could arrive after